MrPlusGH/NPlusMiner/README.md

       If mining more that one pools, shows stats for any supported pool Press key e in the console window to show/hide earnings

+   Support running multiple instances

+      More than one instance of NPlusMiner can run on the same rig Each instance must be placed in it's own directory Miner has to be started prior the launch of the next instance

    Algo switching log

       Simple algo switching log in csv switching.log file found in Logs folder.